“But only the high priest entered the inner room, and that only once a year, and never without blood.” Hebrews 9:7

 You also notice you have a rope wrapped around your waist.
 Since they cannot go behind the veil with you, your fellow priests have tied the rope around you so they can pull you out in case something should mysteriously happen to you while you’re in God’s presence.
 Remember, if they were to go in to help you, they would instantly die, so the rope is the only form of rescue.

-Ok, you’re all dressed, and everything is ready.
+You are all dressed, and everything is ready.
 Let’s finally enter the Lesser Holy Place and then the Holy of Holies.

 Inside the Lesser Holy Place